by Carrie Vaughn

 Really, I shouldn’t be the one writing about music in the Wild Cards universe.
 The consortium features a number of actual, performing musicians – Stephen Leigh on guitar, Caroline Spector on bass.
 I took piano lessons for eight years as a kid and own an accordion which I keep meaning to play except I’m worried it would upset my dog.
 A lot of Wild Cards authors and stories have been inspired by music and musicians.
 We have Joker Plague and the Jokertown Boys, C.C.
 Ryder and Buddy Holley.
 (Confession: a lot of the alternate history in Wild Cards is outright wish fulfillment on the part of the authors.
 What if Fidel Castro played pro baseball?
 What if Buddy Holly had lived?
 What’s the good of writing fiction if you can’t make the world the way you want it to be?)

 So yeah, I don’t have the musical chops of a lot of my colleagues, and I don’t have particularly musical characters or stories.
-But I listen to music a lot.
+But I listen to music a lot and you can view vocal training and join there to learn more.
 I love the advent of digital music and players that can plug straight into my car’s stereo.
 Now I go on roadtrips and put my entire musical library on shuffle which leads to the Renaissance lute songs of Thomas Campion butting up against the Dead Kennedys, and it’s ever so much fun.
 Used to be I could only bring a handful of cassettes on a roadtrip and once I finished with those I’d have to hunt for radio stations and hope for the best.
 Now?
 It’s an on-demand world, baby.
 I love it.

 I listen to music when I write.
 Sometimes I work out entire playlists for novels, and some of my stories have their own songs that I played over and over again while writing them.
 Music helps distract my hindbrain—the part that worries about whether I left the stove on or ought to maybe weed the yard before I sit down to work.
 Music can inspire me.
 When I’m writing a historical story I’ll often try to find some suitable music to set the mood.
 I can’t write about World War II without listening to swing.